The modern training dilemma

 Have you ever heard of the 70:20:10 model?

-The 70:20:10 learning model is a widely recognised framework that explains how people develop most effectively in the workplace.
-According to government guidance, around 70% of learning comes from on-the-job experience and real-world challenges, 20% from relationships such as coaching, mentoring, and networking, and 10% from formal training and structured courses.
-The model is widely used across UK public sector development plans and continues to be referenced in GOV.UK learning and development guidance (Gov.uk, 2025) to help individuals and organisations shape their growth strategies.
+The 70:20:10 learning model is a widely recognised framework that explains how individuals develop most effectively in the workplace.
+According to government guidance, approximately 70% of learning comes from on-the-job experience and real-world challenges, 20% from social interactions such as coaching, mentoring, and networking, and 10% from formal training and structured courses (Gov.uk, 2025).
+As a result, the model is frequently used across UK public sector development strategies and continues to inform learning and development practices.

 In conclusion: